 Learn why she uses bold but minimal brushstrokes

-Artist Whitney Stoddard is known for using tea-stained paper and bold, yet minimal, brushstrokes.
+Artist Whitney Stoddard is known for using tea-stained paper (she uses tea from Charleston Tea Garden on Wadmalaw Island) and bold, yet minimal, brushstrokes.

 Known for her unique tea-stained paintings of abstract women, Whitney Stoddard is a modern artist with a vintage aesthetic.
 From her sepia-toned paper to her jet-black contemporary botanicals, these forces mingle and contrast alluringly in her work, creating something that simultaneously feels new and recalls the past.
 She works in both black and color, with minimal brushstrokes and a focus on what’s absent from—as much as what is present on—the canvas: an eye, the line of a face, a nose, a mouth.
 “I love creating art that evokes memory, that creates memory,” she says.